Measuring SLOs on Mobile and Edge

 Why server SLOs miss mobile

-Server SLO can show 100% success while every user sees a frozen UI.
-Network, device, app issues happen between server and user.
+Server SLOs can show 100% success while every mobile user sees a frozen UI.
+The gap between server and user is full of failure modes a server-only metric cannot see.

 Four client-side patterns